Rethinking Tourism: Network for Creativity, Culture, and Community in Tourism

 How do tourism, heritage, and ecology contribute to the construction, contestation, and reimagination of national identity in a changing world?

-The Rethinking Tourism Network and Warmadewa International Interdisciplinary Studies Programme (WIISP) invite artists, achademics, community organisers and practitioners to submit abstracts for presentations, workshops or other contributions.
-The conference will explore the ways that tourism shapes, contests and reimagines nationhood in relation to cultural heritage and ecological transformation.
+The Rethinking Tourism Network and Warmadewa International Interdisciplinary Studies Programme (WIISP) held this conference in Denpasar, Bali, from 10–12 November 2025.
+The event brought together artists, academics, community organisers and practitioners to explore how tourism shapes, contests and reimagines nationhood in relation to cultural heritage and ecological transformation.

 Event Details